derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-25/05/2023 16:15:36 : 3 Database Admins walked into a NoSQL bar.
+26/05/2023 16:15:23 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A COBOL programmer makes millions with Y2K remediation and decides to get cryogenically frozen.
-"The year is 9999.
-You know COBOL, right?"
+Unix is user friendly.
+It's just very particular about who its friends are.
 <!-- replace-with-joke ends -->